fieldtrip/website/development/guideline/code.md

 ## Public and private functions

-In FieldTrip the interface towards the user is controlled by making only those functions publicly available that the end-user is supposed to call from the command-line or from a Matlab script.
+In FieldTrip the interface towards the user is controlled by making only those functions publicly available that the end-user is supposed to call from the command-line or from a MATLAB script.
 Those functions are **public** and should be in the main directory or in one of the module directories.

 Low-level functions that are only supposed to be called by other FieldTrip functions but not by the end-user should be in the private directories.